-- 2. Click Show Device Options to expand the details for the instrument where you want to install an objective. - 3.
+- 1. In the CellReporterXpress software, on the Home page, click - 2.
+Click Show Device Options to expand the details for the instrument where you want to install an objective. - 3.
 Click the Objectives tab. - 4.
-In the tile for the objective slot where you want to install, click Exchange. - 5.
+In the tile for the objective slot where you want to install, click Component Exchange. - 5.
 Click the Choose Objective drop-down list box, and select the objective you want to install. - 6.
 Click Open Maintenance Door. - 7.
 Install the objective in the slot by gently turning it clockwise.

 CAUTION!
-Retain the objective case for future storage needs.
+Retain the objective case.
 When not installed in the instrument, an objective should always be stored in its case.